-Whereas the Parties have entered into a Collective Agreement for a term from May 1, 2011 to April 30, 2015, and thereafter as set out in the said Collective Agreement; and
+Whereas the Parties have entered into a Collective Agreement for a term from May 1, 2015 to April 30, 2019, and thereafter as set out in the said Collective Agreement; and

-Whereas the Parties have included in Article 3.01 of the "Management Rights" provisions of the said Collective Agreement the word highlighted and underlined in the quote of the article below:
+Whereas the Parties have included in Clause 3.01 of the "Management Rights" provisions of the said Collective Agreement the word highlighted and underlined in the quote of the Clause below:

-3.01 Without restricting the generality of the following, the Union recognizes the right of the Employer to manage his company, direct the work forces. assign work, transfer employees from job to job within the Province of Alberta as required, select, hire, promote, discharge any employee for just cause only, reject applications for work, manage the business in all respects in accordance with his commitments and responsibilities and the right to determine methods, processes, means of application, handling and staffing of all jobs.
-The Employer shall have exclusive rights to decide and enforce all matters pertaining to the operation of his business, provided it does not conflict or discriminate against individual Union rights as agreed herein.
+3.01 Without restricting the generality of the following, the Union recognizes the right of the Employer to manage his/her company, direct the work forces, assign work, transfer Employees from job to job within the Province of Alberta as required, select, hire, promote, discharge any Employee for just cause only, reject applications for work, manage the business in all respects in accordance with his/her commitments and responsibilities and the right to determine methods, processes, means of application, handling and staffing of all jobs.
+The Employer shall have exclusive rights to decide and enforce all matters pertaining to the operation of the Employers business, provided it does not conflict or discriminate against individual Union rights as agreed herein.
 Except as specifically modified by the terms of this Agreement the Employer reserves all of the historic or traditional rights of management.

-Now Therefore It Is Agreed between the Parties hereto that, in respect to grievances processed to arbitration in respect of allegations that there was not just cause for dismissals ("discharges"), if the number of arbitration awards dismissing such grievances exceeds by two or more the number of arbitration awards allowing such grievances (i.e., finding in favour of the Union's or grievor's allegation), the word "only" as highlighted and underlined above will be deleted from the said article, effective on the date of the first award on which such condition is met.
+Now Therefore It Is Agreed between the Parties hereto that, in respect to grievances processed to arbitration in respect of allegations that there was not just cause for dismissals ["discharges"], if the number of arbitration awards dismissing such grievances exceeds by two or more the number of arbitration awards allowing such grievances [i.e., finding in favour of the Union's or grievor's allegation], the word "only" as highlighted and underlined above will be deleted from the said Clause, effective on the date of the first award on which such condition is met.

 This Letter of Understanding shall be attached to and become part of the Collective Agreement entered into between the Parties pursuant to Registration Certificate No. 9.
+Signed this day of , 2015 CONSTRUCTION LABOURELATIONS - AN ALBER ASSOCIATION INSULAT (PROVINCIAL) TRADE DIVISION RTA THE INTERNATIONAL ASSOCIATION OF HEAT AND FROST INSULATORS AND ALLIED WORKERS, LOCAL UNION #110 ORIGINAL SIGNED BY: ORIGINAL SIGNED BY: R. Neil Tidsbury President Kevin Lecht Business Manager